nicohlr/ipychart/docs/docs/user_guide/configuration.md

 #### Position argument

 Possible modes are:

-* `'average'`: place the tooltip at the average position of the items displayed in the tooltip.
+* `'average'`: places the tooltip at the average position of the items displayed in the tooltip.
-* `'nearest'`: place the tooltip at the position of the element closest to the event position.
+* `'nearest'`: places the tooltip at the position of the element closest to the event position.

 #### Alignment